-Try to include more nutrient-rich foods such as rice, iron-fortified cereals, noodles and bread in their daily menu.
+- Try to include more nutrient-rich foods such as rice, iron-fortified cereals, noodles and bread in their daily menu.

-Add soft proteins like fish, eggs, cheese, tofu or beans if chewing is a problem.
+- Add soft proteins like fish, eggs, cheese, tofu or beans if chewing is a problem.

-Cut the meat into small pieces and tenderise through stewing or boiling.
+- Cut the meat into small pieces and tenderise through stewing or boiling.

-Dark green vegetables and orange-coloured fruits supply the much-needed vitamins A and C to boost immunity.
+- Dark green vegetables and orange-coloured fruits supply the much-needed vitamins A and C to boost immunity.